LilSyd/LearningSyd/about.md

 title: About
 ---

-Hi, I'm Sydney !
+Hello, I'm Sydney !

+I've always wanted to write and post articles online but was too scared to do it.
+So this website is where I'll be sharing what I write regulary.

 I love learning new things, food and manual crafts.

-This blog is my place to write about learning and my view on learning as a lifelong occupation and mindset.

-On this blog you'll find :
-- Reviews of classes and courses
-- Learning tips about my interests
-- Posts where I share my mindset around learning

-This blog is for those interested about learning as a mindset and the challenges that come with it.
+This blog is for those interested to follow my adventure.

-Don't hesitate to send me questions or recommendations you have and want me to write about.
+Feel free to reach out to me !

 Hope you enjoy it !